LIVESTREAMING: Christian Atsu's funeral rites underway

 - LIVESTREAMING: Christian Atsu's funeral rites underway

-- Watch arrival of Christian Atsu’s wife and kids in Ghana for his funeral rites
+- Watch arrival of Christian Atsu’s wife, kids and in laws in Ghana for his funeral rites

-- Watch how Christian Atsu’s body was brought to his funeral grounds by Ghana Army

 - President Akufo-Addo to attend Christian Atsu's funeral